 Although a visit to St. Catherine’s Park is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 St Catherine’s Park is located across three county councils, Fingal, Kildare and South Dublin.
 The town of Leixlip in County Kildare sits on the western border, while Lucan in County Dublin is on the eastern side.
 It’s just a 30-minute drive from the park to Dublin city centre.

 2. Opening hours

 The opening hours of St. Catherine’s Park is from dawn until dusk, every day throughout the year.
+Check here for the most up-to-date hours.
 Here’s a breakdown (times may change):